 Store your POV in an environment without extreme temperatures.
-A garage that gets too hot or cold during different seasons could have a heavy toll on the batteries or even other parts of the motor.
+A garage that gets too hot or cold during different seasons could damage the batteries or even other parts of the motor.
 It may be obvious, but keep any sources of water away from the batteries when storing your POV.
 When you need to charge it, make sure there's no debris or dust in the charging port.
 This can disrupt the connection from the charger to the batteries.

 Lastly, make sure you operate the POV chargers with caution and safety in mind.
-Always use your own charger that your POV came with.
-Don't use any charger that has frayed wiring or any visible damage.
-Avoid using extension cords to prevent any fires or electric shock risks.
+Always use the charger your POV came with.
+Don't use any charger that has frayed wiring or other visible damage.
+Avoid using extension cords to prevent any fires or electric shock.
 Never attempt to disassemble or open your battery charger.
 Consult your manual if you have further inquiries.

-Troubleshooting a power operated vehicle can be tribulating if you don't know what you're looking for.
+Troubleshooting a power operated vehicle can be troubling if you don't know what you're looking for.
 Manufacturers don't always make it easy either.
-Fortunately, by having all the right information and knowledge available, you can make an informed decision about fixing your POV.
+Fortunately, by having all the correct knowledge, you can make an informed decision while trying to fix your POV.
 We hope this blog has been helpful and informative.
 If you have questions that weren't answered here, feel free to contact one of our stores, or visit one of our locations today!